clmcavaney/netta/README.md

 The primary application for this software is to compile  data-sets for deposit into an institutional repository:

-*  Runs as a web application on a user's computer (ie a little web server)
+*  Runs as a web application on a user's computer (i.e. a little web server)

 *  Allows users to browse directories mounted on their computer and add files and directories to a data package